kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 7. On the **Home (1)** menu tab, use the **New SQL Query (2)** button to create a new query.

-1. Copy this URL `https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/create-dw.txt` and paste it in a new tab in the browser, and then copy and paste **(3)** the Transact-SQL code into the new query pane.
+1. Copy this URL `https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/create-dw.txt` and paste it in a new tab in the browser, and then copy and paste **(3)** the entire Transact-SQL code into the new query pane.
 Then click on **Run (4)**.

     ![](./Images/p3t2p7.png)